marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 and try to use "admin:admin" for this special-src page.

 Page is loaded and we got view of some src-file.
-Looks like it is html-template for some page.
+Looks like it is a html-template for some page.

 <pre>
-This page should work as temporary storage for src-files to be reviewed by another team;
+This page should work as a temporary storage for src-files to be reviewed by another team;

 Most likely randomly the page has not been removed (or even mistakenly open).
-Even there are some of the "layers" of protection-access (but is not too much proper and is not valid for this situation);
+Even though there are some 'layers' of access protection (but is not too much proper and is not valid for this situation);

 As a result of knowledge about admin-debug-credentials (from forgotten debug-page):